 Figure 12 shows a preliminary floor plan of the L1Topo module.
 This will be used as a guide for the layout process; the exact location of components may change as the physical constraints on the layout are better understood.

 The routing of over 400 signals at multi-Gb/s presents a significant challenge for the design of the L1Topo PCB.
 In order to minimise track lengths and routing complexity for these signals, the Avago MiniPOD receivers are placed around the Processor FPGAs.
 However, this creates an additional constraint on the layout: the need to accommodate routing paths for the fibre-optic ribbons carrying the data to these receivers.
-To connect the MTO connectors to the receivers the ribbons need to twist, curve and bypass large heat sinks on the FPGAs.
-It can be seen in Figure 12 that large components have been excluded from some areas of the floor plan, to allow space for the routing of the fibre-optic ribbons.Figure 12A floor plan of the L1Topo, showing a preliminary placement guide.
+To connect the MPO connectors to the receivers the ribbons need to twist, curve and bypass large heat sinks on the FPGAs.
+It can be seen in Figure 12 that large components have been excluded from some areas of the floor plan, to allow space for the routing of the fibre-optic ribbons.

-The above picture shows too many Minipods – amend
+In addition to those components shown in Figure 12, glue logic is placed on the underside of the module.

+A floor plan of the L1Topo, showing a preliminary placement guide.

 Front-Panel Layout

 Preliminary front panel layout (not to scale).

 Figure 13 shows a preliminary template for the front panel layout of the L1Topo.
 Shown are the JTAG port for boundary scanning and FPGA access, an auxiliary Ethernet control port, status LEDs and the ATCA extraction/insertion handles.
-These components are not drawn to scale.Required:
+These components are not drawn to scale.

-Enable intermediate TOB readout

-Input Readout Mode

-Input Readout Mask

-Input Readout Deadtime length

-Readout frame length

-Readout Offset, Input data

-Readout Offset, Intermediate Data

-Readout Offset, Final TOBs

-The Error Check Result, Input Error Count, Input Error Latch and Input Error bit can all be read via IPBus.
-A single IPBus command is provided to clear all of these registers

-Error latches for each input channel: Input Status register.

-The Input Error Counter is incremented for any clock cycle where there is at least one error in any of the incoming data.
-This estimates the error rate.

 Glossary